-During supervision with RAFT, you will strengthen your work with clients.
+During supervision at RAFT Consulting, you will strengthen your work with clients.
 Above all, we aim to add value to your work.
 We want to partner with therapists that care about their work with clients.
 You support your client in building on their strengths, adding tools, and processing what keeps them stuck.
 Likewise, we want to offer the same for you.
 We approach supervision with a strengths-based approach.
 We want to build on your values, priorities, and goals as a clinician, building your confidence as a clinician.

 Working Toward your License in Colorado?

 RAFT Consulting is excited to partner with clinicians working toward the following licenses in Colorado:

 - and Licensed Marriage and Family Therapist (LMFT)